MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Shiftry Tearyeyed`
 `Shiftry Name`: Left...
 Before I could even say thanks...

+`Lombre Tearyeyed`
-Lombre Tearyeyed: You're right...
+`Lombre Name`: You're right...

+`Lombre Tearyeyed`
-Lombre Tearyeyed: Just upped and went like that...
+`Lombre Name`: Just upped and went like that...

+`Lombre Tearyeyed`
-Lombre Tearyeyed: Why now?
+`Lombre Name`: Why now?
 Why when the world's been saved?

+`Lombre Tearyeyed`
-Lombre Tearyeyed: Just when things were going to get better...
+`Lombre Name`: Just when things were going to get better...
 Sob...

 `Xatu Normal`
 `Xatu Name`: This was coming...
 Our world, it was saved by `Hero Name`.